-80 years on O’Connell Street – the McMahon’s story
+80 Years on O’Connell Street – the McMahon Solicitors’ Story

 Talking to Laurence’s son David and grandson Ross, who continue to have the McMahon name in Dublin legal circles after three generations, it’s clear that “L.B” as they affectionately refer to him, was quite a larger than life character.
 After his playing days as a Brian O’Driscoll of the 30’s were over he continued his involvement with Rugby, being at various times the President of the IRFU and a selector for an Irish team that won two Triple Crowns.